telerik/teststudio-docs/docs/prerequisites/configure-your-browser/chrome.md

 ![Calibrate browser quick access](/img/automated-tests/test-execution/quick-run-browsers/fig2.png)

-## Using Extension for Chrome Automation
+## Using Extension for Chrome Automation (Optional)

-By default Test Studio projects are set to use Chrome without extension.
+By default Test Studio projects are __set to use Chrome without extension__.
 Along with that, there is the option to run Chrome automation with the help of an extension.
 The <a href="https://chrome.google.com/webstore/detail/progress-test-studio-exte/gegcllkonmciadpdldechnepmjildoan" target="_blank">__Progress Telerik Test Studio Extension__</a> is officially distributed in the Chrome web store and is available for download and installation.

 ### Enable Project for Chrome Automation with Extension